GeoBaer/geos-vqol-mod/README.md

-# Geo's Vanilla QoL Mod
+# Geos Vanilla QoL Mod

 ## What is this?